sabinorodrigo/freecodecamp-lesson-flexbox/README.md

 # freecodecamp-lesson-flexbox
-this is an of the exercises from freecodecamp responsive web design. here I learned flexbox and some of its properties.
+This is an of the exercises from freecodecamp responsive web design. <br>
+here I learned flexbox and some of its properties.